Skip to main content

 Monad is an Ethereum-compatible Layer-1 blockchain with 10,000 tps of throughput, 1-second block times, and single-slot finality.

 Monad's implementation of the Ethereum Virtual Machine complies with the Shanghai fork; simulation of historical Ethereum transactions with the Monad execution environment produces identical outcomes.
-Monad also offers full Ethereum RPC compatibility so that users can interact with Monad using familiar tools like MetaMask and Etherscan.
+Monad also offers full Ethereum RPC compatibility so that users can interact with Monad using familiar tools like Etherscan, Phantom, or MetaMask.

 Monad accomplishes these performance improvements through the introduction of several major innovations: